 Together we can make rural communities feel safer and less remote.

 PCC John Campion

-A series of events are being held, across the West Mercia area, where the Commissioner and representatives from his team, will meet with the public on a one to one basis, to discuss any concerns or issues, so action can be taken.
+A series of events have been held across the West Mercia area, where the Commissioner and representatives from his team met with the public, on a one to one basis, to discuss any concerns or issues so action could be taken.

-At each event, there will be valuable crime prevention tips and advice from specialist Rural and Business Officers and local policing teams, as well as the opportunity to collect a free Smartwater crime prevention pack, to protect your home or business.
+At each event, there were valuable crime prevention tips and advice from specialist Rural and Business Officers and local policing teams, as well as the opportunity to collect a free Smartwater crime prevention pack to protect your home or business.

 Friday 3rd January 2020 between 3pm and 5pm at Little Wenlock Village Hall, Malthouse Bank, Telford TF6 5BN.